Fast fission: Fissionable but not fissile

-Some atoms, notably uranium-238, do not usually undergo fission when struck by slow neutrons, but will split if struck with neutrons of sufficiently high enough energy.
+Some atoms, notably uranium-238, do not usually undergo fission when struck by slow neutrons, but will split if struck with neutrons with enough energy.
 The fast neutrons produced in a hydrogen bomb by fusion of deuterium and tritium have even higher energy than the fast neutrons produced in a nuclear reactor.
 This makes it possible to increase the yield of any given fusion weapon by simply adding layers of cheap natural (or even depleted) uranium.
 Fast fission of uranium-238 provides a large part of the explosive yield and fallout in many hydrogen bomb designs.

 Differences in fission product yield

 A graph of fission product yield against the mass number of the fission fragments has two pronounced but fairly flat peaks, at around 90 to 100, and 130 to 140.
 With thermal neutrons, yields of fission products with mass between the peaks, such as ^{113m}Cd, ^{119m}Sn, ^{121m}Sn, ^{123}Sn, ^{125}Sb, ^{126}Sn, and ^{127}Sb are very low.

-The higher the energy of the state that undergoes nuclear fission, the more likely a symmetric fission is, hence as the neutron energy increases and/or the energy of the fissioning atom increases, the valley between the two peaks becomes more shallow; for instance, the curve of yield against mass for ^{239}Pu has a more shallow valley than that observed for ^{235}U, when the neutrons are thermal neutrons.
+The higher the energy of the state that undergoes nuclear fission, the more likely a symmetric fission is, hence as the neutron energy increases and/or the energy of the fissioning atom increases, the valley between the two peaks becomes more shallow.
+For instance, the curve of yield against mass for ^{239}Pu has a more shallow valley than that observed for ^{235}U, when the neutrons are thermal neutrons.
 The curves for the fission of the later actinides tend to make even more shallow valleys.
 In extreme cases such as ^{259}Fm, only one peak is seen.